hbuschme/TextGridTools/README.md

 Buschmeier, H. &amp; Włodarczak, M. (2013).
 TextGridTools: A TextGrid processing and analysis toolkit for Python.
 In <em>Proceedings der 24.
 Konferenz zur Elektronischen Sprachsignalverarbeitung</em>, pp. 152–157, Bielefeld, Germany. [<a href="https://pub.uni-bielefeld.de/download/2561620/2563287">pdf</a>]</p>

+Current documentation can be viewed at https://textgridtools.readthedocs.io/en/stable/.

-The API can be browsed with `pydoc` (e.g., `pydoc tgt.IntervalTier`).
-Alternatively it is possible to generate documentation with Sphinx in the following way:
+Alternatively, the API can be browsed with `pydoc` (e.g., `pydoc tgt.IntervalTier`), or documentation can be generated locally, using Sphinx, in the following way:

     cd doc
     make html # creates html documentation in doc/build/html/